MarcT0K/marct0k.github.io/content/about.md

   - Organization of the third TEDxUTCompiègne conference
 - *[2019]* IT Manager of Escap'UT (student association organizing escape games in our university)
   - Website and reservation system development
-  - Enigmas using computers, Raspberry Pi and sensors
+  - Enigmas using computers, Raspberry Pi, and sensors

 ## Academic Involvements 🏫

 - *[2017-2021]* **Student representative in the board of directors** of the University of Technology of Compiègne
 - *[2018-2019]* Student representative in the CS department of the University of Technology of Compiègne
 - *[2017-2019]* Student representative in the Humanities department of the University of Technology of Compiègne

 ## Technical skills 💻